davityle/blog/content/post/QuickSort-Randomizing does not remove worst case.md

 +++
 date = "2015-01-31T10:01:16-07:00"
-title = "QuickSort-Randomizing does not remove worst case"
+title = "QuickSort-Randomizing does not remove worst case" Categories = ["algorithms"]
+Tags = ["algorithms", "quicksort", "java", "big-o"]
 +++

 ## Problem

 I've read in a few places that Randomizing the pivot point removes the worst case of O(n<span style="position: relative; bottom: 1ex; font-size: 80%;">2</span>) from the quicksort algorithm.
 [Wikipedia](http://en.wikipedia.org/wiki/Quicksort#Analysis_of_randomized_quicksort) is one of those places.
 Other places write the whole story but don't show any proof.
 The whole story is that randomizing the pivot point does not, necessarily, remove the worst case.
 It's easy to show that this is the case.
-This article assumes basic knowledge of the quicksort algorithm and complexity theory.
+This article assumes basic knowledge of the quicksort algorithm and big O notation.

 The worst case in quick sort happens when each pivot point always contains the next lowest, or always contains the next highest, number in the sequence.